telkheir/network-file-shares-permissions/README.md

           <br><br>
           [video - making both folder - org unit and group witin]
           <br><br>
-          Returning to the "Accounting" file share we made in <a href = "step_1">step 1</a> (not the "Accountants" group we just created), we will place it in the
+          Returning to the "Accounting" file share we made in <a href = "step_1">step 1</a>, we can now place it in the "Accountants" domain group we just created and assign it "Read/Write" permissions.
+          <br><br>
+          [image - or vid ikd]
+          <br><br>
+          After setting up these new rules for the "Accounting" file share, return to Client-1 and attempt to access the "Accounting" file share as a random user.
+You should not be allowed access because we have no users in the "Accountants" group we made.
+Now we will return to the DC-1 virtual machine and assign the user that's currently logged into Client-1 to the "Accountants" domain group, which should allow them access to the "Accounting" file share.
+Do this in Active Directory Users and Computers and double click the "Accountants" group.
+Go to Members, click "Add...", and input the username of the account currently logged into Client-1.
+Return to the Client-1 and test access once again.
+You may need to log out and back in again, but the user shoould now have access, read, and write permissions.
+          <br><br>
+          [video - accounting folder config]
       </li>
     </ol>
     <h1>Reorganize this tutorial!!!!</h1>